Incharar208/Leetcode-DSA/README.md

 # LeetCode-DSA

-A personal repository to keep a track of all the DSA questions that i solve on the platform LEETCODE and GFG.
+This is a personal repository that contains my solutions to all the DSA questions that I solve on the platform LEETCODE and GFG.